-3. Snacks Specific to a City #
+Taiwanese Snacks Specific to a City

 Like sun cakes, most cities and towns throughout Taiwan will have popular snacks.
-For instance, there are A-Po iron eggs, which are a specialty that originated from Tamsui.
+For instance, there are A-Po iron eggs (淡水阿婆鐵蛋), which are a specialty that originated from Tamsui.
 You can find these eggs all over the place when wandering around Tamsui.

 Otherwise, observe your surroundings when you’re in different places throughout Taiwan.
 What places seem different from others?
 What’s the primary theme of the area?

-4. Jade: Some of the World’s Best #
+Taiwan Jade: Some of the World’s Best

-But it isn’t normal jade.
+But it isn’t ordinary jade.

-Across from the Jian Guo Weekend Flower Market in Taipei City, you’ll find the Jianguo Jade Market.
+Across from the Jianguo Weekend Flower Market in Taipei City, you’ll find the Jianguo Jade Market.
 They have thousands of stalls with jade sellers hawking their wares.

-First, you’ll want to ensure you take a class on how to identify real jade.
+You’ll want to ensure you take a class on how to identify real jade.
 I’m not saying the vendors have fake stuff, but it’s always better to be safe than sorry.

-Due to their designs, these stones often resemble marbled steak or a hunk of pork belly.
+These rocks are banded jasper with layers of white crystals and translucent flesh pink.
+Due to their designs, these stones typically resemble marbled steak or a hunk of pork belly.

 National Palace Museum in Taipei address: No. 221, Sec 2, Zhi Shan Rd, Shilin District, Taipei City, Taiwan 111

-Miniature Sky Lanterns #
+Miniature Sky Lanterns

-It’s the time of the year where Taiwanese write wishes on paper lanterns and release them into the sky to the deities.
+It’s the time of the year when the Taiwanese write wishes on paper lanterns and release them into the sky to the deities.

-Taiwanese Glove Puppets: Budaixi #
+Taiwanese Glove Puppets: Budaixi